Eunju-Jeong178/Matlab_Plot_Excel/README.md

 # Matlab_Plot_Excel

-Read Excel data in Matlab and plot the figure.
+This source code reads Excel data on the Matlab and plots the figure.